Appellate Law Specialist certified by the State Bar of California Board of Legal Specialization

 U.S. District Court, Southern District of California

-Brendan spearheads the firm’s Appeals and Writs group and is a member of the firm’s labor and employment, litigation, and trust, probate and elder abuse litigation groups.
+Brendan is a shareholder who spearheads the firm’s Appeals and Writs group and is a member of the firm’s litigation, labor and employment, and trust, probate and elder-abuse litigation groups.
 He is an Appellate Law Specialist certified by the State Bar of California Board of Legal Specialization.

-In litigation, Brendan has worked on class actions and managed entire cases, including conducting witness interviews, preparing written discovery, arguing related motions, taking and defending scores of depositions, prevailing on numerous anti-SLAPP and dispositive motions, mediating many cases, and second-chairing trials to successful verdicts.
+In litigation, Brendan has worked on class actions and managed entire cases, including conducting witness interviews, preparing and responding to written discovery, arguing related motions, taking and defending scores of depositions, prevailing on numerous anti-SLAPP and dispositive motions, mediating many cases, and second-chairing trials to successful verdicts.
 At the appellate stage, he has handled both briefing and oral argument before all manner of appellate courts, from the California Court of Appeal to the U.S. Supreme Court.
-At Brendan’s behest, appellate panels have both reversed lower court decisions in various cases (including two that resulted in published opinions), and upheld rulings issued by lower tribunals.
-The U.S. Supreme Court granted Brendan’s petition for a writ of certiorari that led to the high court hearing and resolving the famous “Pledge of Allegiance” case in Elk Grove Unified School District v.
+At Brendan’s behest, appellate panels have both reversed lower court decisions in various cases (including five that resulted in published opinions), and upheld rulings issued by lower tribunals.
+The U.S. Supreme Court granted Brendan’s petition for a writ of certiorari that led to the high court hearing and resolving (in favor of Brendan’s client) the famous “Pledge of Allegiance” case in Elk Grove Unified School District v.
 Newdow, 540 U.S. 945 (2003).

-Since joining Weintraub Tobin, Brendan has handled numerous appeals in various practice areas, including personal-injury litigation, family law, trusts and probate litigation, employment law, commercial litigation, civil rights law and ERISA litigation.
+Since joining Weintraub Tobin, Brendan has handled numerous appeals in various practice areas, including family law, trusts and probate litigation, employment law, ERISA litigation, anti-SLAPP litigation, commercial litigation, civil-rights law and personal-injury litigation.